Bracknell (constituency)

 Bracknell is a constituency in Berkshire represented in the House of Commons of the UK Parliament since 2024 by Peter Swallow, from the Labour Party.
 It was created for the 1997 general election, largely replacing the abolished county constituency of East Berkshire.

 Constituency profile

-The seat covers the entirety of the town of Bracknell, as well as Sandhurst and Crowthorne - although some of the Crowthorne urban area is in Wokingham.
-Additionally, it includes Quelm Park, Martins Heron, The Warren, Forest Park, and Whitegrove.
+The Bracknell constituency is located within the Bracknell Forest borough in the county of Berkshire.
+It contains most of the large town of Bracknell (excluding some outer suburbs) and an area to the south including the town of Sandhurst and most of the village of Crowthorne.
+Bracknell was designated a new town after World War II and rapidly expanded to accommodate the London overspill.
+Sandhurst has a long association with the British Armed Forces as the location of the Royal Military Academy Sandhurst.

+Compared to national averages, residents of the constituency are younger, wealthier and have higher rates of employment.
+There is some deprivation in Bracknell, however Sandhurst is amongst the 10% least-deprived areas in the country.
+The ethnic makeup of the constituency is similar to the country as a whole.
+At the most recent borough council election in 2023, all seats in Bracknell were won by Labour Party candidates, whilst Conservative and Liberal Democrat councillors were elected in Sandhurst and Crowthorne.
+An estimated 55% of voters in the constituency supported leaving the European Union in the 2016 referendum, slightly higher than the national figure of 52%.

 History

 From its creation in 1997 until 2010, Bracknell's MP was Andrew MacKay of the Conservative Party, who represented the old seat of East Berkshire from 1983.
 On 14 May 2009, he resigned from his position as parliamentary aide to David Cameron in the wake of a major scandal over his Parliamentary expenses.
 MacKay and his wife, fellow Tory MP Julie Kirkbride, had wrongfully claimed over £250,000 from the taxpayer for mortgage payments for second homes, in a case of so-called 'double-dipping'.
 They also wrongfully claimed for each other's travel costs.
 At a hastily called meeting with his constituents in Bracknell to explain the "unacceptable" expenses claims, Mr MacKay was jeered and called a "thieving toad".
 A video of the angry meeting was leaked to the press and, after an urgent phone call from David Cameron the next day, MacKay agreed to stand down at the 2010 general election.
 The Conservative Party chose Phillip Lee, a general practitioner, as its new candidate in an American-style open primary, involving seven candidates including Rory Stewart and Iain Dale, in a contest open to all registered Bracknell voters.